NHerreroReder/OpenXcomPruebas/README.md

 - When saving a edited MAP file, format can be chosen using a MAP/MAP2 combo box.
 Save feature has a safeguard to avoid saving with MAP format if map is using indexes > 255.

 - Includes a button in Editor's main menu to Batch-convert all MAPs loaded by the mod to MAP2 format.
-They will be stored in mod/MAPS folder so, in order to be used, same-name MAP files must be removed from all MAP folders (mod, standard/xcom1, UFO)
+They will be stored in /user/mod/ folder so, in order to be used, same-name MAP files must be removed from all MAP folders (mod, standard/xcom1, UFO) and new MAP2 files should be placed in mod's MAP folder instead.

 - Terrain definitions can include now more MCD files, in order to have more than 255 different tiles.
 Just add more MCD files names at terrain ruleset definition.